MKme/ESP8266-WIFI-Humidity-Monitor/README.md

 # ESP8266-WIFI-Humidity-Monitor
 Wireless humidity Monitor for my 3D printer filament.
 Samples DHT 11 every X hours/days, sends it to IFTTT and goes back in to deep sleep.

-See the FULL Assembly and project video here:
+* See the FULL Assembly and project video here:

-See this video for detailled IFTT Config (motion sensor) https://www.youtube.com/watch?v=y9XC5yHR5Bk
+* See this video for detailled IFTT Config (motion sensor) https://www.youtube.com/watch?v=y9XC5yHR5Bk

+To get your IFTTT Key:

+1: sign in

+2: click on your account in the top right corner

+3: select services

+4: select Webhooks

+5: click settings in the top right

+6: under account info, copy everything after https://maker.ifttt.com/use/   (including underscores)﻿

 ### Wiring For ESP12E LOLIN